nycpivot/tdp-core/plugins/tpb-techinsights/README.md

 - entityMetadataFactRetriever
 - techdocsFactRetriever

-The end result looks similar to this
+Used in conjunction with the [Backend wrapper](../tpb-techinsights-backend/) it brings TechInsight's default functionalities into TPB.
+The end result looks similar to this:

 ![TechInsights Entity Scorecard](./docs/techinsights-scorecard.png)